-If you are a bread baking hobbyist, then must know that bread baking, though therapeutic, happens to be very difficult as well.
-If you are new to this or like to give your own spin to the recipe, then you must have encountered a number of problems?
+If you are a bread baking hobbyist, then must know that bread baking, though therapeutic, can be very difficult as well.
+If you are new to this or like to give your own spin on the recipe, then you must have encountered a number of problems?
 From dough not rising properly to bread feeling hard, the list is almost endless.
-Out of all the problems you can face, bread smelling like alcohol is a very common problem.
+Out of all the problems you can face, bread smelling like alcohol is a very common issue.

 In this brief guide you will get the answer to the question – Can I eat bread that smells like alcohol.
 You will also get to learn the reasons behind alcohol smelling bread to ensure you do not face this problem soon.
 So, read on to know more!

 Yeast that is used to make bread by all professional and amateur bakers belongs to the fungus category.
 Sourdough bread is slightly different as it uses wild yeasts to make the bread rise alongside Lactic Acid Bacteria (LAB).
 Lactic acids develop in longer-developed dough types, as well as sourdough.
-They also produce CO2.
-They also have many benefits to the maturity of the dough that are discussed in the dough fermentation article.
+They can also produce CO2, and have many benefits to the maturity of the dough that are discussed in the dough fermentation article.

 There are many strategies that can be used to reduce the amount of alcohol produced in bread dough.
-Theses lean towards either:
+These lean towards either: